GA-KEOHAN/seir-flex-carina/src/course-materials/full-stack-development/week-10/day-1/lab/index.md

 ## Animals App

 Build an App similar to our fruits app with animals.
+The server must include the following:
+- all CRUD routes that interact with the database
+- db connection file
+- schema and model
+- views

 ### The Animal Model